publiclab/plots2/README.md

 1. If you have a GitHub account, visit https://c9.io and log in with the GitHub button.
 2. Fork this repository to your own GitHub account, creating a `yourname/plots2` project.
-3. Name your project, then (order important!) choose the **Ruby** template, THEN enter `yourname/plots2` in the "Clone from Git or Mercurial URL" field, and press **Create Workspace**
+3. Name your project, then enter `yourname/plots2` in the "Clone from Git or Mercurial URL" field, and press **Create Workspace**
 4. In the command line prompt at the bottom of the page, type `./install_cloudnine.sh` and press enter.
-5. Enter your username when prompted, and click "Run Project" when it's done.
+5. Enter your username when prompted, and run `rails s -b $IP -p $PORT` when it's done.
 6. You're done!
 Go to the URL shown!

 ====

-##Prerequisites

-Recommended; for an Ubuntu/Debian system.
-Varies slightly for mac/fedora/etc

-Install a database, if necessary.
-We use mysql -- we're not adverse to others, but this is what we've built it on.
+## Prerequisites

+### Database

+Our production application runs on mysql, but for development, sqlite3 is sufficient.

+* Mac OS X: Macs ship with sqlite3 already installed.
-`sudo apt-get install mysql-server`
+* Ubuntu/Debian: `sudo apt-get install sqlite3`

-Application-specific dependencies:
+* Fedora/Red Hat/CentOS: `sudo yum install sqlite` -- you may need `sqlite-devel` as well.

+### Image libraries

+If you are just developing and don't plan to do work with image uploading, you may not need the following, but otherwise:

-`sudo apt-get install bundler libmysqlclient-dev imagemagick ruby-rmagick`
+`sudo apt-get install imagemagick ruby-rmagick`

+### Ruby

 Install rvm for Ruby management (http://rvm.io)